 This page covers information on the Standard Poodle

-Variety as well as discussing some breeding issues
+Variety as well as discussing some breeding issues,

-and what to look for in a good breeder.
-Skip to the last
+what to look for in a good breeder, and other related subjects.

-paragraph to get to more specific information on
+Skip to the last paragraph to get to more specific information on

-Adent Standard Poodle breeding and puppies.
+Ardent Standard Poodle breeding and puppies.

-What are they like?
 They are great outdoor dogs - and great indoor dogs.
-They will go out and run and hunt and play and be joyful for as long as you will go with them, then they will come inside and lie quiety at your feet (although they would much rather snuggle in your lap!)
+Well into middle age, they do require the opportunity to run.
+They will go out and run and play for as long as you will go with them, then they will come inside and lie quiety at your feet (although they would much rather snuggle in your lap!)
 They have no idea they are too big to fit entirely on your lap . . .
 They are very playful dogs, and usually stay "puppy playful" most of their lives.They are sensitive and intuitive, active and loving, the perfect living teddy bear.

 Standard Poodles were originally working water retrievers, but for many years, have been primarily bred as elegant companion pets.
 The Standard variety was the original Poodle size, with the Miniature and Toy varieties being bred down in later years.
 Today, they can be seen showing in most major competitive events.
 They excell at agility and obedience.
 They are serious competitors in hunting trials and there are several breeders that pursue breeding lines strong in working retriever ability just like their original ancestors.
 The origin of the fancy show clips that are required for conformation dogs over the age of one year is derived from the need for a clip that would allow the legs and hindquarters of the dog freedom to swim, but give the major joints, and heart, lungs and head, some protection from icy waters.